dhellmann/pymotw-3/source/hashlib/index.rst

     :synopsis: Cryptographic hashes and message digests

 :Purpose: Cryptographic hashes and message digests
-:Python Version: 2.5 and later

-The :mod:`hashlib` module deprecates the separate :mod:`md5` and :mod:`sha` modules and makes their API consistent.
-To work with a specific hash algorithm, use the appropriate constructor function to create a hash object.
+The :mod:`hashlib` module defines an API for accessing different cryptographic hashing algorithms.
+To work with a specific hash algorithm, use the appropriate constructor function or :func:`new` to create a hash object.
 From there, the objects use the same API, no matter what algorithm is being used.